15/07/2015 11:00 PM

-Just as you might invite an architect in to provide advice on how to make the best use of the area inside your house, it makes sense to bring in a garden designer to gain their professional insight on how to maximise your outdoor living accommodation.
+Just as you might invite an architect in to provide advice on how to make the best use of the area inside your house, it makes sense to bring in a garden designer or recommended landscaping professional to gain their professional insight on how to maximise your outdoor living accommodation.

 This blog post aims to arm you with some clear guidance on what kind of service you should expect your garden designer to deliver.

 To many, a garden designer is responsible for artistic and creative input resulting in the origination of a stunning, designer inspired, perfectly styled garden.
 Whilst this is one aspect of their job, it is most certainly not the only role of the garden designer or project manager.
 In addition to delivering this creative flair and visionary thinking, a garden designer is there to guide you through a number of practical issues to ensure the final design delivers the functional as well as aesthetic benefits to suit you / your family’s lifestyle.

 At the heart of any well thought out garden design is an honest and open dialogue with the client at the initial consultation stage.
 Most reputable designers will have a standard questionnaire, which they ask clients to complete in advance of the first meeting.
 This helps to establish some of the key issues / priorities for the garden and may include:

 - Agreeing the main functional requirements for the outdoor space e.g..
 Entertaining?
 Rest and relaxation?
 Play area?
 Grow your own zone?
 Privacy?

 - Agreeing the preferred style of garden e.g. contemporary, minimalist, traditional cottage etc.